DevExpress/testcafe/docs/articles/blog/2018-08-28-testcafe-v0-22-0-released.md

 ### ⚙ Failed Selector Method Pinpointed in the Report ([#2568](https://github.com/DevExpress/testcafe/issues/2568))

-When an incorrect call occurs in a chain of selector methods, the test run report now identifies the exact method that failed to match any DOM element.
+Now the test run report can identify which selector's method does not match any DOM element.

 ![Failed Selector Report](../images/failed-selector-report.png)